 - Medical benefits

 - Wage reimbursement benefits

 Workers' Compensation Laws

-The effect of most workers' compensation laws is to make the employer strictly liable to an employee for injuries sustained in the course of employment, without regard to the negligence of the employer or employee.
-In order to have a valid claim, the injury must arise in the course and scope of employment and an employee-employer relationship must exist (independent contractors are not covered under most workers' compensation laws).
+The effect of most workers' comp laws is to make the employer strictly liable for injuries sustained in the course of employment, without regard to the negligence of the employer or the employee.
+The injury must arise in the course and scope of employment to give rise to a valid claim, and an employee-employer relationship must exist.

 - Gathering medical evidence and medical records

 - Taking depositions of the claimant, physicians, medical experts, and other parties

 - Performing legal research